This post contains affiliate links.

-One thing to keep in mind when you get a job in Antarctica is that most contracts are only over the summer months.
+One thing to keep in mind when you get a job in Antarctica is that most contracts are only over the Austral summer months, which are opposite from the Northern Hemisphere.
 Wintering on the continent is rare, but does happen.
 Beyond his many summer assignments, Michael was also able to snag a 15 month assignment at the Davis Station in 2015 to experience a polar winter on the ice.

 Day to Day Routines

 “The day normally starts by heading to the mess (kitchen) for breakfast and checking the weather, as life in Antarctica is governed by mother nature.”